Yorkies are beautiful.

 You just need a good pair of dog nail clippers.
 You can find some in any pet store, but there are also a few good options on Amazon.

-Our favorites are the dog nail clippers from Boshel.
+Our favorites are the dog nail clippers from Boshel shown above.
 They have safety guards to prevent any injury to your pet and come with a free dog nail file.

 There are different types of shampoos you can buy depending on the usage.
 One specialized type is a flea shampoo.
-Our favorite is the flea shampoo from Vet’s Best.
+Our favorite is the flea shampoo from Adams Plus pictured above.